yilianrong/bug-bounty-reference/README.md

 - [Hacking Facebook’s Legacy API, Part 2: Stealing User Sessions](https://stephensclafani.com/2014/07/29/hacking-facebooks-legacy-api-part-2-stealing-user-sessions/) by Stephen Sclafani
 - [Critical Issue Opened Private Chats of Facebook Messenger Users Up to Attackers](https://www.cynet.com/blog-facebook-originull/) by cynet
 - [How I hacked Tinder accounts using Facebook’s Account Kit](https://medium.freecodecamp.org/hacking-tinder-accounts-using-facebook-accountkit-d5cc813340d1) by Anand Prakash
+  - The author discovered an "account takeover vulnerability" in Tinder's application.
+By exploiting this, an attacker could have gained access to the victim's "Tinder account", who must have used their "phone number" to log in.
+This could have been exploited through a vulnerability in "Facebook Account Kit".
+  - Both
 - [How I Was Able to Takeover Facebook Account](https://blog.securitybreached.org/2017/12/10/how-i-was-able-to-takeover-facebook-account-bug-bounty-poc/) by Ameer Hamza
 - [Bypass Admin approval, Mute Member and Posting Permissions for Only admins in Facebook groups](https://medium.com/bugbountywriteup/bypass-admin-approval-mute-member-and-posting-permissions-for-only-admins-in-facebook-groups-ef476cb3d524) by Sarmad Hassan
 - [Facebook Bug Bounty! {Permission Bug}](https://medium.com/@alicanact60/facebook-bug-bounty-permission-bug-19c9358d2297) by alicanact60